teamruegg/.github/profile/README.md

-## Hi there, I'm Urs Rüegg and the teamruegg is my organization repositor👋
+## Hi there, I'm Urs Rüegg and teamruegg is my organization repository👋

 **connect with me:**